darkmage208/fluxo-alfa/PAYMENT_SETUP.md

 ## Required Environment Variables

-All required environment variables are documented in `apps/backend/.env.example`.
+All required environment variables are documented in `.env.example`.
 The key payment gateway configurations are:

 ### Stripe (Primary Gateway)
 ```bash